hurchalla/modular_arithmetic/montgomery_arithmetic/include/hurchalla/montgomery_arithmetic/low_level_api/detail/platform_specific/README_REDC.md

 It may be easiest to see the differences by comparing assembly code.
 We'll look at two x86_64 inline assembly C functions, implementing the traditional REDC and the alternate REDC for a 64 bit unsigned integer type.</br></br>

-#### x86_64 Assembly Implementations
+#### x86_64 Assembly Implementations Comparison

-We'll first consider the traditional REDC x86_64 inline asm implementation:
+We'll first present an implementation of the traditional REDC (using x86_64 assembly):

 <pre>
-// ~11 cycles latency, 11 fused uops.
-inline uint64_t REDC_traditional(uint64_t T_hi, uint64_t T_lo, uint64_t N,
+// On Intel Skylake: ~11 cycles latency, 11 fused uops. inline uint64_t REDC_traditional(uint64_t T_hi, uint64_t T_lo, uint64_t N,
                                                                uint64_t negInvN)
 {